Lower Rio Grande Valley

-Lower Rio Grande Valley (Valle del Río Grande), often referred to as the Rio Grande Valley (RGV) of South Texas, is a region located in the southernmost part of Texas, along the northern bank of the Rio Grande.
-It is also known locally as The Valley, El Valle, or 956 (the area code for the region).
-It is a region spanning the border of Texas with Mexico located in a floodplain of the Rio Grande near its mouth.
-The region includes the southernmost tip of South Texas.
+The Lower Rio Grande Valley (Valle del Río Grande), often referred to as the Rio Grande Valley (RGV) of South Texas, is a metropolitan region located in the southernmost part of Texas.
+It is located along the border of Texas with Mexico located in a floodplain of the Rio Grande near its mouth.
 It consists of the Brownsville-Harlingen and McAllen-Edinburg-Mission metropolitan areas, and the Rio Grande City-Roma and Raymondville micropolitan areas.
 The area is generally bilingual in English and Spanish, with a fair amount of Spanglish due to the region's diverse history and transborder agglomerations.
-It is home to some of the poorest cities in the nation, as well as many unincorporated, persistent poverty communities called colonias.
+It is home to some of the poorest cities in the United States, as well as many unincorporated, persistent poverty communities called colonias.
 A large seasonal influx occurs of "winter Texans" – people who come down from the north for the winter and then return north before summer arrives.